mulqueenr/mulqueenr.github.io/docs/analysis/sciatac_organoid_cirm43only.md

 ## Pseudotime of RG Maturation

 Running radial glia (RG) like and excitatory neuron like (ExN) cells serparately.
 This is to build a more biologically meaninful trajectory for cells.

-### Recluster clusters 5, 0 (Removing discontiguous cluster 4)
+Performing both with and without cluster 4 (discontiguous)

 ```R
   library(Signac)